RedhawkSDR/transceiver-api/fei_3.0/README.md

 ### RX_ARRAY

-A device that aggregates multiple coherent receivers (RX or RX_DIGITIZER)
+A device that aggregates multiple coherent receivers (RX or ABOT)

 Minimum ports: